DOML-Lang/DOML/README.md

 > *Note: This spec is changing a whole lot!
 Until its marked at-least 1.0 you should regard it as unstable*

+## TLDR
+- DOML is more like a scripting language
+- It parses down to a IR (effectively the same look as assembly but simpler - one parameter) that can be passed efficiently across devices
+- It's grammar is dead simple (71 lines of ABNF compared to TOML's 219 line grammar)
+- It's easy to write and read (and parse)
+- It's fast to parse (and IR is even faster, especially if passed as byte stream)
+- All the code you write will actually create real objects (though it is safe, and you define what objects can be created)
+    - Not only this but you can edit properties of those objects and reference those objects both their properties and them
+- Callback system, with an aim of both static and reflective bindings.
+- Whitespace insensitive

 ## Brief Introduction
 DOML (Data Oriented Markup Language) is a language that enacts to stop re-inventing the wheel and start inventing wings, effectively it enacts to solve the 'problem' (as in software problem) of serialization in a different way then all other popular languages like XML/JSON/YAML/TOML/...

-Its entire ABNF is only 74 lines compared to TOMLs 219 line grammar (which is ~3x larger), this is including comments and nice spacing in both.
+Its entire ABNF is only 71 lines compared to TOMLs 219 line grammar (which is ~3x larger), this is including comments and nice spacing in both.
 DOML has two rules; creating new objects, and manipulating parts of those objects.

 DOML also erases the need for a middleman implicitly, no longer do you have to convert the JSON to a map then convert it to your data types, or try to use an automatic method (which often requires reflection).
 DOML parses to an IR format which is ran, this means that if you have a parser that is compliant you could get IR code from it and then use it in another parser and further more it means that parsers could add new features and those new features would work in other parsers since there is a restricted set of IR commands.